lsst/LDM-230/index.rst

 notified to investigate and resolve the issue.
 The Catch-Up Archiver is again used to retrieve and transmit these images to the Archive when connectivity is restored.
-Again, no alerts are produced, and no feedback telemetry goes from DM to the Camera or Telescope.
+Again, no alerts are produced, and no feedback telemetry goes from :term:`DM` to the Camera or Telescope.
 (If desired, spare hardware at the Base such as the commissioning compute cluster could be assigned to a worker pool to do a limited amount of processing to provide feedback telemetry and even some alerts, but this is not part of